RyanonRails/blog/source/_posts/2012-04-23-ruby-rails-stops-respondin.md

 Ruby Interpreter (CUI) 1.9.2p290 [i386-mingw32] has stopped working
 Ruby Interpreter (CUI) 1.9.2p320 [i386-mingw32] has stopped working

-**\***|Update** I’m running Ruby 1.9.3p125 and haven’t hit this issue yet using WEBrick.
+**Update:** I’m running Ruby 1.9.3p125 and haven’t hit this issue yet using WEBrick.
 This might be an alternative solution instead of using thin server.

-**\***|Update** If you’re working with people using Linux/Mac, something like this might be more suitable.
+**Update:** If you’re working with people using Linux/Mac, something like this might be more suitable.
 It will ignore these if you’re not on Windows:

+{% codeblock lang:ruby %}
 # le windows
 platforms :mswin, :mingw do
   gem 'eventmachine', '1.0.0.beta.4.1'
   gem 'thin'
 end
+{% endcodeblock %}

 Thanks,
 Ry